me-sajib/taher-the-stack/README.md

 ## How it works

-at first register an account to use this app. then login to use.
+At first register an account to use this app. then login to use.

 ### Sign in

-after signing in the app automatically redirect to `/proxy-list` path. the interface looks like this
+After signing in the app automatically redirect to `/proxy-list` path. the interface looks like this
 ![proxy-list page](./assets/proxy-list.png)

-### create a proxy list
+### Create a proxy list

-now you have to create a proxy list to store & manage multiple proxies individually. so press the new proxy list button & include your info to create a new proxy list. let's see with `foo` proxy list.
+Now you have to create a proxy list to store & manage multiple proxies individually. so press the new proxy list button & include your info to create a new proxy list. let's see with `foo` proxy list.

 ![foo](./assets/foo-proxy-list.png)

-### add proxies
+### Add proxies

-now just click on the `foo` proxy list & drop your own proxies. like this
+Now just click on the `foo` proxy list & drop your own proxies. like this
 ![add proxy](./assets/add-proxy.gif)

-let's include more proxies like this and use these proxies with rotated mode by `foo` username & password. you can edit a specific proxy by clicking edit button as well.
+Let's include more proxies like this and use these proxies with rotated mode by `foo` username & password. you can edit a specific proxy by clicking edit button as well.

-### rotate proxy
+### Rotate proxy

-get rotate proxy of `foo` proxy list with curl like this.
+Get rotate proxy of `foo` proxy list with curl like this.

 ```bash
 curl -x http://foobar:pass@host:port https://htppbin.org/ip